Paqmind/fab/README.md

 #### 1. Full preload.

-All required data is loaded upfront.<br/>
+All required data is loaded upfront.
+Frontend-only: filtering, pagination, etc.
 Like in old-school jQuery architecture.
-Frontend-only: filtering, pagination, etc.

 Benefits: UI performance